 The general Maryland sales and use tax rate is 6%.
-A special 8% rate is imposed on rental trucks, and a special rate of 111⁄2% is charged on rentals of passenger cars and recreational vehicles.
+A special 8% rate is imposed on rental trucks, and peer-to-peer car sharing and a special rate of 11.5% is charged on rentals of passenger cars and recreational vehicles.
 A special 9% tax rate is also imposed on alcoholic beverages.
 Most sales of food by substantial grocery or market businesses are not subject to tax.
 Specific prepared foods purchased in grocery stores are subject to tax.
 Other exemptions include all sales solely for resale, medicine, energy for residential use, manufacturing machinery and equipment, and certain agricultural equipment and supplies.